 The fact that our gardens are plentiful doesn’t always translate to, “Oh, Mom, can we please have zucchini for dinner tonight!”
+In the heat of the summer, once zucchini starts to grow, it seems like you literally have zucchini coming out of of your ears!
 Luckily, there is one way most kids will eat this prolific vegetable and that is in pancakes –zucchini pancakes.
 These little treasures make a delicious side dish to accompany any meat and can be a complete meal all by themselves.
 No need for syrup, they are best with a little sprinkle of Parmesan cheese.

-- 5-6 cups zucchini grated (approx. six medium-large sized zucchini)
+- 5-6 cups zucchini grated (approx. six medium-sized zucchini)

 - 2 cloves garlic minced